How to road trip California on a budget: save on gas, accommodation and food — and stop at the most budget-friendly destinations!

 How To Road Trip California On A Budget

-Road trip?
+Cheap road trip in California?
 In THIS economy?
 Actually, yes — despite gas prices and inflation on the rise, road tripping can be a fun, budget-friendly way to travel the most beautiful coast in the U.S.

 Saving on Gas